ericbrooke/setup_ruby_rails/README.md

 ## Step 12 - A - Setup ruby version management - choose one

 _Why do it need it?_ In your future there are likely to be several versions of ruby on your machine, maybe with different Gem sets for each.
+Look up the latest stable version at https://www.ruby-lang.org/en/downloads/

 _Options_ You could use RVM or Bundler/rbenv or chruby.
 Here is a [comparsion of rvm and rbenv](http://jonathan-jackson.net/rvm-and-rbenv) and [here](https://gistlog.co/daqo/db4de42c9dea0a7d2a03) is a comparison between chruby and RVM